Automotive industry in Ukraine: Bogdan

-Electron
+Electron Corporation

 ElectronMash plant is an up-to-date enterprise of Electron corporation, which specializes on production of special off-road all-wheel drive vehicles – trucks of multifunctional purpose, used in public services, and ambulances.

 Considering the best foreign experience, low-cargo trucks of multifunctional purpose, unique in the countries of CIS, were worked out by the designers of the enterprise.
 For the first time the project of the truck was presented on the X International economical Forum Transboarder cooperation in October 2010 and received a high appraisal of specialists, in 2012 the first public truck was produced by newly founded ElectronMash enterprise.
 Implementation of the project and production of Electron vehicles were realized at its own expense and on the Electron corporation production areas.

 The production of ElectronMash enterprise is maneuverable small public trucks Electron with changeable kits of attachments intended for keeping improvement facilities in a proper sanitary condition, carrying out different kinds of municipal services in the streets, pavements, parks and territories around the buildings.
 The users of ElectronMash production are also industrial enterprises, road organizations, keepers of other urban and industrial infrastructure.

-The first Electron vehicles of multifunctional purpose were purchased by the largest hydrogenation Ukrainian company – PJSC Ukrhidroenerho, in Ukraine they are successfully used when servicing the territories of big hydroelectric power plants.
+The first Electron vehicles of multifunctional purpose were purchased by the largest hydrogenation Ukrainian company – Ukrhydroenergo, in Ukraine they are successfully used when servicing the territories of big hydroelectric power plants.
 Among the towns of Ukraine the first consumers of the vehicles of our production were Lviv municipal services.

 ElectronMash enterprise designs and produces ambulances of A1, A2, and B types, completed with necessary equipment and devices.
 The main advantage of the vehicles over existing park of ambulances is that they are of-road all-wheel drive vehicles of hyper cross-country ability with diesel engines, intended for work of urgent and disaster medicine in difficult road conditions and in places difficult of access, namely, in mountain and village areas.

 Joint Ukrainian-German venture LLC Electrontrans was founded in 2011 by Electron corporation, TransTec F&E Vetschau UG company (Germany) and Avtotekhnoproekt LLC.

 Electrontrans is an enterprise of a full-scale production, specializing in design and production of modern urban electric transport – trams, trolleybuses, electric buses, units and spare parts.

 The structure of the enterprise includes design and technological bureau, mechanical and blanking, welding, painting and assembly productions.

 Electrontrans production capacity allows to produce 100 trams or 100 trolleybuses / electric buses a year.

 Within machine building Electron corporation an extensive program of localization (import substitution) of units and assemblies production for electric transport is realized.

 Electrontrans carries out stage-by-stage launching of production of tram bogies, traction equipment control systems for tram, trolleybus and electric bus, coupler drawbars for trams and two – sectional trolleybuses and buses, independent front suspensions and other units and assemblies.

 Etalon-Auto

-Etalon-Auto Corporation has 2 facilities in Boryspil (BAZ) and Chernihiv (ChAZ).
-The plant in Lviv (HalAZ) is now bankrupt.
+Etalon-Auto Corporation has 1 facility in Chernihiv (ChAZ).
+The plants in Lviv (HalAZ) & Boryspil (BAZ) is now bankrupt.

 PJSC Chernihivskyi Automobile Plant is a private (closed) Ukrainian manufacturer of buses and trolleybuses located in Chernihiv.